Skip to content

 curl -sSf http://YOUR_HOST:8080/v1/bootstrap/script | bash

-Option B: cloud-claude (recommended)
+Option B: cloud-claude CLI (recommended)

-PasswordThe user’s password from the admin dashboard
+PasswordThe user's password set in the admin dashboard

 User Access